 - A person who resides in the residence consents to the entry; or

-- Exigent circumstances require the officer making the arrest enter the residence without the consent of a resident without a warrant.
+- Exigent circumstances require the officer making the arrest to enter the residence without the consent of a resident without a warrant.

 Arrest Warrants in Bexar County, Texas